-• Complex Bid Offer Data: 3-part offer data comprising start-up, no-load and incremental and decremental price quantity pairs; and

-• Simple Bid Offer Data: Incremental and decremental price quantity pairs.
+- Complex Bid Offer Data: 3-part offer data comprising start-up, no-load and incremental and decremental price quantity pairs; and - Simple Bid Offer Data: Incremental and decremental price quantity pairs.

-We do not make any adjustment to Participants' submitted commercial offer data even if there is a known error in this data.
+We do not make any adjustment to Participants submitted commercial offer data even if there is a known error in this data.
 We do not make any adjustments in the scheduling and dispatch process for such errors.
 It is the responsibility of the Participant to update their commercial offer data in line with TSC rules.

-Commercial data associated with the provision of System Services does not currently form an input to the scheduling and dispatch process as each System Service considered in the scheduling and dispatch process is remunerated using common tariffs (i.e. a fixed payment rate per service is applied to each service provider).
+Commercial data associated with the provision of System Services does not currently form an input to the scheduling and dispatch process as each System Service considered in the scheduling and dispatch process is remunerated using common tariffs (i.e., a fixed payment rate per service is applied to each service provider).
 System Service providers are therefore selected based on their Balancing Market commercial offer data (where applicable) and their technical capability to provide a service.
+Future Arrangements for System Services (FASS) are currently under development.
+These arrangements will see the introduction of Day-Ahead System Services Arrangements (DASSA) whereby some System Services, such as reserves, will be procured to the required volume at a day-ahead stage.
+The impact of these arrangements on the scheduling and dispatch process will be reflected in a future update to the BMPS.

-We select the appropriate commercial data set (complex or simple) for use in the scheduling and dispatch process as set out in appendix 2.1.
+We currently select the appropriate commercial data set (complex or simple) for use in the scheduling and dispatch process as set out in Appendix 2.1.
 The objective of the scheduling and dispatch process is to minimise the cost of diverging from participants' Physical Notifications.
 Unit commercial data forms the basis of determining this cost.

-3.2.3.
-PHYSICAL NOTIFICATIONS
+3.2.3 Physical Notifications

-Physical Notifications (PNs) are submitted by Participants as their intended output excluding any accepted offers and bids (i.e. the PN does not reflect any balancing action that we take on the unit).
+Physical Notifications (PNs) are submitted by Participants as their intended output excluding any accepted offers and bids (i.e., the PN does not reflect any balancing action that we take on the unit).
 It is Participants' responsibility to ensure that their PNs are consistent with the Technical Offer Data for their units.